Bahrain Healthcare for Expats

 Presently, besides standard vaccinations seen in most countries (such as measles, mumps and rubella) it is also recommended that expats visiting Bahrain ensure their tetanus is up to date.

-Depending on lifestyle it may be appropriate to receive the following additional vaccinations:
+Depending on the lifestyle it may be appropriate to receive the following additional vaccinations:

 Visitors should note that an outbreak of cholera was experienced in 2015, so visitors should take care with drinking water etc.